Characteristics of childlike faith

 There are some things that you and I ought not take into the new year.
 There are some things that need to be shaken off before you and I enter a new season.
 If you are to better in the new year, you ought to adequately prepare for it.
 Today’s post will remind us a lesson that we often teach our children, yet have forgotten ourselves.C

 Childlike Faith is Relentless

 Life often teaches us not to depend on others.
 We are let down so we begin to turn inward.
 Childlike faith is undeterred by past or present.
 No matter how many times you tell a child no, they will ask again.
 One of the mosts irritating periods is when a child begins to speak and won’t stop!
 Yet, our father in heaven delights in his children coming to him in times of need.

-The amount of let downs that we experience also mean that we hold on to things.
+The number of letdowns that we experience also means that we hold on to things.
 Things that we will carry into future relationships.
 Being let down by trusted loved ones also impedes on our ability to trust in the Lord.
 When fatherhood is not done right, children will often be unable to understand the role and love of a father.

 Childlike faith is quick to forgive and to forget.
-It doesn’t hold record of wrongs.
+It doesn’t hold a record of wrongs.
 What has been has been.
 We are not to let it erect barrier on what is to come.

 I am writing to you who has given up on that dream, vision, business, and calling that God has given you.
 Just because doors have not opened, just because you have faced resistance does not mean you will not make it.
 Many give up and begin to think something is not meant for them because they have encountered resistance.
 They need only refer back to the bible.